-Now the speed of sound, i.e. the quantity multiplying $k^2$, has been reduced:
+Now the speed of sound, i.e., the quantity multiplying $k^2$, has been reduced:

-The extrema of the temperature fluctuation at recombination are now expected to be slightly changed, since:
+The extrema of the temperature fluctuations at recombination are now expected to be slightly changed, since:

 is now the condition defining them.
-Moreover, baryons are also responsible for the damping term $\mathcal HR\Theta_0'/(1 + R)$, hence we also expect the extrema to have less and less amplitude.
-These features translate, once free-streamed,\footnote{To ``free-stream'' means to calculate the $C_{TT,\ell}$'s weighting the solution at recombination with the spherical Bessel function of Eq.~\eqref{freestreamingformulaphotons}.} in a relative suppression of the second peak with respect to the first one, as seen in Fig.~\ref{Fig:PlanckCTT}.
+Moreover, baryons are also responsible for the damping term $\mathcal HR\Theta_0'/(1 + R)$; hence, we also expect the extrema to have increasingly smaller amplitudes.
+These features translate, once free-streamed, into a relative suppression of the second peak with respect to the first one.

 This effect is due to the \textbf{baryon loading} and it is also called \textbf{baryon drag}.
-Physically, baryons are heavy and prevent the oscillations in $\Theta_0$ to be symmetric, favouring compression over rarefaction.
-Since $R \propto a$, then we have that:
+Physically, baryons are heavy and prevent the oscillations in $\Theta_0$ from being symmetric, favoring compression over rarefaction.
+Since $R \propto a$, we have that:

 Let us write Eq.~\eqref{Theta0eqwithR} in the following form: